Atheist Foundation of Australia: Activism

-The foundation organised the 2010 Global Atheist Convention in conjunction with Atheist Alliance International, and also helped organise the second Global Atheist Convention in 2012.
+The foundation organised the 2010 Global Atheist Convention in conjunction with Atheist Alliance International, and organised a second Global Atheist Convention in 2012.
+A third convention, planned for February 2018, was cancelled by the organising committee due to insufficient interest.

 The foundation ran a campaign encouraging people to mark "No religion" on the 2011 Australian Census.
-Then-President David Nicholls stated that many people "simply marked down the religion they were born into, despite not now being religious people at all", and that as census results are used to gauge public funding to religious groups, this was giving religion more tax-payers' money than its entitlement.
+Then-President David Nicholls stated that many people "simply marked down the religion they were born into, despite not now being religious people at all", and that as census results are used to gauge public funding to religious groups, this was giving religion more tax-payers' money than it was entitled to.
 The AFA hired billboards around the country promoting the campaign.
 The 2011 census results showed that the percentage of people declaring no religion had risen from 18.7% in 2006 to 22.3%, becoming the second largest response.
 The AFA ran a similar campaign for the 2016 census; results showed the percentage of people declaring no religion rose to 30.1%, becoming the top response.
 In 2016, then-President Kylie Sturgess objected to non-religious individuals answering with joke answers in the census in response to the Jedi census phenomenon, as this would result in an underrepresentation of non-religious Australians.